 At the beginning of each semester, the CGS will distribute instructions for graduation, including applying to graduate, submitting the appropriate paperwork, and all other University requirements.
 The Undergraduate English Office handles all commencement activities for the Department, including graduate students.
 They will reach out to graduating students directly about event logistics and regalia information.
-The Department has two graduation ceremonies, one in the Fall and one in the Spring.
+The Department has one graduation ceremony in the Spring.
 You are not required to attend the University commencement.
-Your diploma will not be given to you at commencement but mailed to you from the registrar several weeks later.
+Your diploma will not be given to you at commencement but mailed to you from the registrar several weeks later if you choose not to attend in person.
 Students who will graduate in the Summer but wish to walk in the Spring should contact the CGS.